-I didn’t try to book online but the ferry company does seem to have a good response rate through their Facebook page.
+I didn’t try to book online but the ferry company does seem to have a good response rate through the MGRG Facebook page.

 - Myanmar Travel Guide – Know Before You Go

-- The Best Places to Visit in Myanmar (plus itineraries)
+- The Best Places to Visit in Myanmar (with itineraries)

 - 18 Best Things To Do in Inle Lake, Myanmar